-A Local Pharmaceutical Assistance Program (LPAP) is operated by a HRSA RWHAP Part A sub-recipient as a supplemental means of providing ongoing medication assistance when a Florida RWHAP ADAP has a restricted formulary, waiting list and/or restricted financial eligibility criteria.
+A Local Pharmaceutical Assistance Program (LPAP) is operated by a RWHAP Part A sub-recipient as a supplemental means of providing ongoing medication assistance when Florida RWHAP ADAP has a restricted formulary, waiting list and/or restricted financial eligibility criteria.

-HRSA RWHAP Part A recipients using the LPAP to provide AIDS Pharmaceutical Assistance must adhere to the following guidelines:
+RWHAP Part A recipients using the LPAP to provide AIDS Pharmaceutical Assistance must adhere to the following guidelines:

-- Provide uniform benefits for all enrolled clients throughout the service area - Establish and maintain a recordkeeping system for distributed medications - Participate in the LPAP Committee - Utilize the drug formulary that is approved by the LPAP Committee - Establish and maintain a drug distribution system - Screening for alternative medication payor sources, including but not limited to Patient Assistance Programs (PAP), rebate/discount programs, Healthcare District, and Florida RWHAP ADAP prior to dispensing. - Implementation in accordance with requirements of the HRSA 340B Drug Pricing Program (including the Prime Vendor Program)
+- Provide uniform benefits for all enrolled clients throughout the service area - Establish and maintain a recordkeeping system for distributed medications - Participate in the LPAP Committee - Utilize the drug formulary that is approved by the LPAP Committee\ - Establish and maintain a drug distribution system - Screening for alternative medication payor sources, including but not limited to Patient Assistance Programs (PAP), rebate/discount programs, Healthcare District, and Florida RWHAP ADAP prior to dispensing. - Implementation in accordance with requirements of the 340B Drug Pricing Program (including the Prime Vendor Program)

-For LPAPs: HRSA RWHAP Part A funds may be used to support an LPAP.
 LPAP funds are not to be used for emergency or short-term financial assistance.
 The Emergency Financial Assistance service category may assist with short-term assistance for medications.

-Florida Medicaid PDL: https://ahca.myflorida.com/Medicaid/Prescribed_Drug/pharm_thera/pdf/PDL.pdf
+\Florida Medicaid PDL: https://ahca.myflorida.com/content/download/22289/file/PDL.pdf